jfrog/build-info-go/README.md

 // Calculate the dependencies used by this module, and store them in the module struct. err = goModule.CalcDependencies()

-// You can also add artifacts to that module: artifact1 := entities.Artifact{Name: "v1.0.0.mod", Type: "mod", Checksum: &entities.Checksum{Sha1: "123", Md5: "456", Sha256: "789"}}
+// You can also add artifacts to that module. artifact1 := entities.Artifact{Name: "v1.0.0.mod", Type: "mod", Checksum: &entities.Checksum{Sha1: "123", Md5: "456", Sha256: "789"}}
 err = goModule.AddArtifacts(artifact1, artifact2, ...)
 ```